ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 infrastructure, rather than creating a new one.

-Per [@!RFC1035, RFC 1035, Domain Names - Implementation and Specification], a TXT record can comprise multiple "character-string" objects, each with the same name.
+Per [@!RFC1035, RFC 1035, Domain Names - Implementation and Specification], a TXT record can comprise multiple "character-string" objects.
 Where this is the case, the module performing DMARC evaluation **MUST** concatenate these strings by joining together the objects in order and parsing the result as a single string.

 A Domain Owner can choose not to have some underlying authentication mechanisms apply to DMARC evaluation of its Author Domain(s).
 For example, if a Domain Owner